 - Language Proficiency: at level III

-In addition, a minimum of seven upper-division are to be taken from biology, psychology, kinesiology (two from each department) and chemistry.
+A minimum of seven upper-division are to be taken from biology, psychology, kinesiology (two from each department) and one more from either biology, psychology, kinesiology, or chemistry.
 The selection of upper-division courses for this major must be chosen in consultation with the Allied Health Advisor.
 Note that additional lower-division courses may be required as prerequisites for some upper-division courses.